saberamini/HadoopMultiNodeSetup/README.md

 10.101.243.183 master
 ```

-Note that your ip addresses will be different.
+Note that your IP addresses will be different.

 Do the same thing for your other node (slave or master depending on what you did first).

 For the changes to take effect, we need to reboot our machines.
 For both master and slave, enter the following command:

-> reboot
+> sudo reboot

 Log in to both machines and open a terminal.
-YOu should see the hostname changes having taken effect (master is called hduser@master and slave is called hduser@slave).
+You should see the hostname changes having taken effect (The master node now has a prompt of hduser@master and slave is called hduser@slave).
 If not, check again that the hostname file was changed and saved as outlined  above.

 For a sanity check though, run the following command on both master and slave: